 Instructions

-- Boil the whiskey in a small saucepan over medium heat until reduced to ½ cup, about 8 to 10 minutes.
+- In 1-quart saucepan, boil 1½ cups whiskey over medium heat until it's reduced to ½ cup, about 8 to 10 minutes.
 Remove from heat and set aside.

-- Once a deep amber color is reached, remove from heat and SLOWLY add the whiskey syrup and the warmed heavy cream.
-The mixture will boil up, so stir continuously to keep the mixture from bubbling over.
-Stir until combined, then return to heat and add the butter and salt, if using.
+- Once a deep amber color is reached, remove from heat and SLOWLY add the whiskey syrup and the warmed 6 tablespoons heavy cream.
+The mixture will boil up, so stir continuously to keep the mixture from bubbling over (keep your face and hands away to avoid steam burns).
+Stir until combined, then return to heat and add 2 tablespoons unsalted butter and 1 teaspoon kosher salt, if using.

 - Remove from heat, pour the caramel into a storage container with a tight-fitting lid (like a canning jar), and cool to room temperature before using.
 It will thicken as it cools.